Citi® Diamond Preferred® review

 CardName, like the Citi® Diamond Preferred® card, has no annual fee and has an excellent intro 0% APR period.
 Where the two cards differ is the rewards earning and the length of the introductory bonus periods.

 The Rewards+® card earns two points for every dollar spent at supermarkets and gas stations (up to $6,000 in purchases each year) and one point for every dollar spent on all other eligible purchases.
 The card sweetens the rewards deal even further by rounding up points on every purchase to the next highest 10.
 For example, when you buy a $3 cup of coffee you get 10 points instead of three.
-A further perk offered by the Rewards+® card is a 10% "rebate" on the first 100,000 ThankYou® points you redeem each year, and, for a limited time, new cardholders can earn 20,000 bonus points after spending $1,500 in purchases within the first three months of opening an account; redeemable for $200 in gift cards at thankyou.com.
+A further perk offered by the Rewards+® card is a 10% "rebate" on the first 100,000 ThankYou® Points you redeem each year, and new cardholders can earn 20,000 bonus points after spending $1,500 in purchases within the first three months of opening an account; redeemable for $200 in gift cards at thankyou.com.
 Plus, earn 5 points per $1 spent on hotels, car rentals and attractions booked via the Citi Travel℠ portal through June 30, 2024.

 Citi® Diamond Preferred® vs. Citi Simplicity® Card